 So What is Climate Misinformation, Then?

-So, the climate denier movement has found subtler forms of messaging to achieve their ends.
+But, these days, with over 98% of climate scientists agreeing on the climate science, out-and-out denial of this science has becomes less and less palatable or credible.
+So the climate denier movement has found subtler forms of messaging to achieve their ends.
 Recently this involves things like

 - Downplaying the potential future cost of climate change e.g. “if we just grow our economies, we will find technological solutions” – or, only focusing on the cost of adaptation without mentioning the even bigger cost of not acting e.g. “everyone is going to need a new boiler – who is going to pay for it?”